Why would one build a railway in the middle of a motorway? It's cheaper!

 TfL costs amount to under £1,000,000.

-No non-TfL costs; on themselves fortunately and unfortunately.
+No non-TfL costs accounted for; on themselves or on councils fortunately and unfortunately.

 Not widening the M25 (i.e reducing road lanes) would definitely be cheaper and definitely be more disruptive short-term, perhaps even still moderately disrupted medium-term if there isn't adequate destinations transferred from the car to this railway.